jhc154/Python.DynamicWebScrape.capitalbikeshare/README.md

 Leverages BytesIO to open zip files into IO and read csv files directly into a dataframe without downloading each file.

-Created and tested via Jupyter 5.7.8 running Python 3.7.3 from Anaconda 1.9.7.
+Created and tested on MacOS Mojave v10.14.6 via Jupyter 5.7.8 running Python 3.7.3 from Anaconda 1.9.7.

 Recommend opening this script in Jupyter and running cells in sequence.